quii/learn-go-with-tests/command-line.md

 └── tape_test.go
 ```

 We now effectively have a separation between our application and the library code but we now need to change some package names.
 Remember when you build a Go application it's package _must_ be `main`.

 Change all the other code to have a package called `poker`.

 Finally we need to import this package into `main.go` so we can use it to create our web server.
+Then we can use our library code by using `poker.FunctionName`

 The paths will be different on your computer, but it should be similar to this: